kanidm/kanidm/book/src/integrations/ldap.md

 For this reason, when you search the LDAP interface, Kanidm will make some mapping decisions.

-- The Kanidm domain name is used to generate the DN of the suffix.
+- The Kanidm domain name is used to generate the DN of the suffix by default.
 - The domain\_info object becomes the suffix root.
 - All other entries are direct subordinates of the domain\_info for DN purposes.
 - Distinguished Names (DNs) are generated from the spn, name, or uuid attribute.
 - Bind DNs can be remapped and rewritten, and may not even be a DN during bind.
-- The '\*' and '+' operators can not be used in conjunction with attribute lists in searches.

-These decisions were made to make the path as simple and effective as possible, relying more on the Kanidm query and filter system than attempting to generate a tree-like representation of data.
+These decisions were made to make the path as simple and effective as possible, relying more on the Kanidm query and filter system rather than attempting to generate a tree-like representation of data.
 As almost all clients can use filters for entry selection we don't believe this is a limitation for the consuming applications.

 ## Security

 ### TLS

-StartTLS is not supported due to security risks.
+StartTLS is not supported due to security risks such as credential leakage and MITM attacks that are fundamental in how StartTLS works and can not be repaired.
 LDAPS is the only secure method of communicating to any LDAP server.
 Kanidm will use it's certificates for both HTTPS and LDAPS.

 ### Writes